Flamingos

 Phoenicopteridae

-There are at least four types of flamingos found in the world, with these, there are also sub-species pertaining to some of them.
-The Greater Flamingo is the only one seen in North America, which is seen in the wet lands in Florida.
-The West-Indies have a very similar looking bird known as the Caribbean Flamingo.
-The Eurasian Flamingo is found in the southern area of the continent, which is likely a sub-species of the Greater Flamingo, identified by its pink and black bill.
-The Lesser Flamingo is found in Africa, identified by it bright red bill none are native to North America.
-The Chilean Flamingo is recognized by its white and black bill and its lightly coloured pink plumage.
+There are at least four types of flamingos found in the world and of these there are also sub-species pertaining to some of them. flamingos The Greater Flamingo is the only one seen in North America and is found in the wetlands of Florida.
+The West Indies have a very similar looking bird known as the Caribbean Flamingo.
+The Eurasian Flamingo is found in the southern area of the continent that is likely a sub-species of the Greater Flamingo and is identified by its pink and black bill.
+The Lesser Flamingo is found in Africa and is identified by its bright red bill but none are native to North America.
+The Chilean Flamingo is recognized by its white and black bill and lightly coloured pink plumage.

 Classic Collection of North American Birds